vociferous1212/Ogasai-Updated-2024/README.md

  # oGasai Scripts for WoW Classic
  Ogasaism

 If you find bugs you can message in Discord or make a pull request here.
 Or if the bot does anything you think it shouldn't be doing or if you have an idea you'd like implemented.
 I work full time and am currently enrolled in school full time so I am working on these in my spare time and cannot run the bot for hours on end watching for bugs - if you see something I have not seen and want the bot to function better....
+This is being done as a hobby and as such, you will find bugs.
+You will also find many things not incorporated into other bot programs or many thing that will be different.
+This bot is made to just 'work' as is and the code is a mess.

  Current known bugs -